eclipse-vertx/vert.x/core_manual_groovy.md

     server.requestHandler{ request ->

-        request.bodyHandler { body -> println "The total body received was ${body.length(}) bytes" }
+        request.bodyHandler { body -> println "The total body received was ${body.length()}) bytes" }

     }.listen(8080, "localhost")

-Simples, innit?
+#### Handling Multipart Form Uploads

+Vert.x understands file uploads submitted from HTML forms in browsers.
+In order to handle file uploads you should set the `uploadHandler` on the request.
+The handler will be called once for each upload in the form.

+    request.uploadHandler { upload ->
+        // Do something with it
+    }

+The `HttpServerFileUpload` class implements `ReadStream` so you read the data and stream it to any object that implements `WriteStream` using a Pump, as previously discussed.

+You can also stream it directly to disk using the convenience method `streamToFileSystem()`.

+    request.uploadHandler { upload ->
+        upload.streamToFileSystem "uploads/${upload.filename()}"
+    }

+#### Handling Multipart Form Attributes

+If the request corresponds to an HTML form that was submitted you can use the property `formAttributes` to retrieve a Multi Map of the form attributes.
+This should only be called after *all* of the request has been read - this is because form attributes are encoded in the request *body* not in the request headers.

+    request.endHandler {
+        // The request has been all ready so now we can look at the form attributes def attrs = request.formAttributes
+        // Do something with them
+    }

 ### HTTP Server Responses

 As previously mentioned, the HTTP request object contains a property `response`.
-This is the HTTP response for the request.
+This returns the HTTP response for the request.
 You use it to write the response back to the client.

 ### Setting Status Code and Message